Alumni and Friends

 Support for Harriot College and its 15 academic departments can make a huge difference in the kind of educational experiences we offer our students.
 Scholarships – merit and need based, professorships, and program support offer assistance that cannot be funded by the State of North Carolina.
 To sustain the margin of excellence that Harriot College is known for, we rely on the contributions of alumni, parents, faculty, friends, corporations, and foundations.
 These gifts are used to fund lectures, equipment, teaching, and additional curricular activities that benefit students directly.
 Gifts can also be designated for specific initiatives.

-Scott S. Wells, Major Gifts Officer, and Jennifer Tripp, Director of Development, are dedicated to helping you maintain your close ties, or reconnect, with the Thomas Harriot College of Arts and Sciences and East Carolina University.
+Jennifer Tripp, Major Gifts Officer, is dedicated to helping you maintain your close ties, or reconnect, with the Thomas Harriot College of Arts and Sciences and East Carolina University.
 As an involved alumnus, you have the opportunity to see the many priorities of the college and how Harriot College will be able to significantly advance its teaching, research, outreach, and economic development missions due to your assistance.

 Our professional development officers perform the following duties.
 They…